People

 Dr Mao Ouyang

 Mao Ouyang is a Postdoctoral Research Associate in Durham University working on the numerical part of the “Braced excavations: what about the corners?” project.
-Mao received his BEng from Central South University, China; MEng and PhD from Tokyo Institute of Technology (now The Institute of Science Tokyo), Japan, with MEXT scholarship.
-Mao has experiences in geotechnical/structural engineering, hydraulic engineering, data assimilation and atmospheric science through the postdoctoral and academic work in the Tokyo Institute of Technology, the University of Tokyo and Chiba University (2016-2023).
-Mao will develop the 3D FE code (WP1) and the reduced order model (WP3) in the project.
+Mao received his BEng from Central South University, China; MEng and PhD from Tokyo Institute of Technology (now The Institute of Science Tokyo), Japan, with a MEXT scholarship.
+Mao has experience in geotechnical/structural engineering, hydraulic engineering, data assimilation and atmospheric science through postdoctoral and academic work at the Tokyo Institute of Technology, the University of Tokyo and Chiba University (2016-2023).
+Mao's role in the project is development and use of the 3D FE code (WP1) and the reduced order models (WP3).

 Dr Alexandros Petalas